pamela-pan/course-in-a-box/modules/introduction/_posts/2000-01-02-from-data-to-viz.md

 ![demogaphic gif](https://user-images.githubusercontent.com/53935081/145136880-3ace5e7b-fcd0-4245-8514-f2d126735ea6.gif)

 In short, people choose to visualize data when they are trying to answer certain questions, make decisions, predict trends, etc.

-You will gain a basic understanding of data visualization in the upcoming bite-sized modules, including the following topics:
-- Definition of Data Visualization
-- Motivation for Data Visualizaion
-- When to use Software VS Web Interfaces
-- How to choose a Graphing Library
-- Ethics of Data Visualization